Arimoro2020/Drivers-Trip-Destinations/README.md

-# cli.py: an interactive script run with python cli.py, containing several import statements, an if __name__ == "__main__" block, and several function calls inside of that block kept in helpers.py.
+# cli.py: an interactive script run with python cli.py, containing several import statements, an if __name__ == "__main__" block and several function calls inside of that block kept in helpers.py.